+Caring for chronically ill kids is a lot of work on a parent.
 In the last week, I have been reading about motherhood burnout.
 But before we get too far into this discussion, know that fathers can experience the same issues; it just happens that burnout is more common for moms in the United States.
 I began reading about this topic after discussions with two of my favorite women who appear to the world as superwomen.
 Still, behind the perfect Instagrams, cultivated homes, and resumes, they are struggling, just like everyone else is.

 Part of the problem is that society is still grappling with the outdated cultural idea that motherhood is an all-absorbing devotion to her children, and this should be the single source of her life’s meaning, creativity, and fulfillment.
 When, in fact, just like men, women are pursuing careers outside the home and have been for decades; they support their families and pursue a passion or a greater good.

 More than any generation before, parents are struggling with the financial burden of childcare, along with the ever-growing lists of tasks like homework, doctor appointments, social and kids’ activities.
 Parents juggle all these in addition to their career demands, maintaining a healthy marriage, and their personal needs.
 Now add the stress of having a child with a chronic disease.
-When your child lives with chronic illness, parents have to manage a prolonged state of long-term strain (alertness, stress, and often anxiety), which left unchecked can lead to burnout, which mothers experience as physical and psychological fatigue.
+When you have chronically ill kids, parents have to manage a prolonged state of long-term strain (alertness, stress, and often anxiety), which left unchecked can lead to burnout, which mothers experience as physical and psychological fatigue.
 Research shows that 36% of mothers with chronically ill children report burnout symptoms, compared with 20% of the mothers of healthy children.
 Many of you will not be surprised about these facts, and are probably living like the two women I mentioned at the beginning with Instagram feeds that hide the stress and chaos simmering just below the surface.
 The first step to curing your case of burnout — or even better, preventing yourself from hitting full-on burnout, to begin with — is to recognize the signs, which unfortunately are different for everyone.

 Ask yourself these questions: